2310 Criteria for Immediate or Expedited Responses to Service Requests

 • fax the completed application and verification documents to the Austin DPC, using Form H1746-A as a cover sheet; and

-• retain the original Form H1200, Application for Assistance – Your Texas Benefits in the case file.
+• keep the original Form H1200, Application for Assistance – Your Texas Benefits in the case file.
 The original form must be kept for three years after the case is denied or closed.
-CCSE staff must also retain a copy of the successful fax transmittal confirmation in the case record.
+CCSE staff must also keep a copy of the successful fax transmittal confirmation in the case record.

 Transmittal